open-data-fabric/open-data-fabric/rfcs/018-iac-resource-framework.md

 * **Resource** - is a managed back-end entity that has an identity and consumes or allocates some compute or storage resources
 * **Manifest** - is a declarative configuration (e.g. a YAML file) that describes the desired resource state.
-* **Controller** - a process that keeps track of certain manifests types and reconciles them with the state of objects under its control.
+* **Controller** - a process that keeps track of certain manifest types and reconciles them with the state of objects under its control.
 The purpose of controllers is to constantly move the current resource state towards the desired state described by manifests.

 Examples: